byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ## API Manager Setup

 The Persons API, like all of BYU's APIs, is managed by our API Manager.
 In order to access any API through the API Manager a consumer must generate a set of access keys.
 That is our first step.

 Access the [API Manager Store](https://api.byu.edu/store).
 Click the `Login` button in the upper right corner of the page to authentication with the API Manager Store.
 Authentication is required to generate access keys.

 ![](./images/Test-driving-images/APIStore-login.jpg)

-Gaining access to an API through the API Manager is a two step process.
-First we need to create an application.
-Second we will have our application subscribe to use the Persons API.
+Gaining access to an API through the API Manager is a two-step process.
+First, we need to create an application.
+Second, we will have our application subscribe to the Persons API.

 An application represents a group of APIs.
 For a normal application you would create one application and add subscriptions to all the APIs that application will use.
 We will create a single application and add a subscription for the Persons API.